Presenter: Valeria González-Molina, MD, Thomas L Davis, MD, Rick Lin, DO

 Submitted on: June 12, 2024

-CHIEF COMPLAINT: “I have dark patches on both sides of my chest
+CHIEF COMPLAINT: “I have dark patches on both sides of my chest“

-Signs and symptoms: A 66-year-old Hispanic male presented to our clinic with a one-year history of mildly pruritic, purple to brown plaques located on both inframammary folds.
+CLINICAL HISTORY: A 66-year-old Hispanic male presented to our clinic with a one-year history of mildly pruritic, purple to brown plaques located on both inframammary folds.
 The patient reported that the lesions first appeared one week after being hospitalized for a urinary tract infection complicated by sepsis.
 Initially, the lesions developed on the right inframammary fold and subsequently spread to the left side.
 He denies involvement of mucosal surfaces or nails.
+His medical history included diabetes, gout, hypertension, and dyslipidemia.
+He had a surgical history of a benign scrotal mass.
+He reported taking Novolog, Synjardy, allopurinol, lisinopril, metoprolol, and atorvastatin.
+The patient denied use of over-the-counter medications and reported no known drug allergies.
+He was a non-smoker, denied alcohol use, and was currently retired.

 PHYSICAL EXAM: